 3. Lake Eola

 If you aren’t quite ready to go traipsing across swamps and marshes, you can enjoy the great outdoors at Lake Eola in downtown Orlando.
 Free and open to all, this park is home to Orlando’s iconic fountain as well as several friendly swans, geese, and ducks.
 You might also spot a few turtles in the pond, including the distinctive Florida softshell turtles.
 A one mile paved loop around the lake is perfect for a scenic walk, run, or bike ride.
+In fact, the streets surrounding Lake Eola serve as host for several annual Central Florida races such as such as the IOA Corporate 5k and the OUC Orlando Half Marathon.
 You can also explore the lake on a swan boat.
 These pedal-powered boats are available for $15 per half hour rental and seat up to five people.
 Another fun feature at Lake Eola is that it is dog-friendly, so even your pup can join you on this boat ride.